|

 house) is white, (The

-car) is blue, or (The
+red car) is fast, or (The

-teacher) likes students.
+great teacher) likes students.

 The house is